 Welcome to Kingfisher Park Birdwatchers Lodge, Julatten, Queensland, Australia.

-Kingfisher Park Birdwatchers Lodge's central location allows day access to other birdwatching areas of Tropical North Queensland, such as the Daintree Village, which has good birding and specialised birdwatching river trips on the Daintree River.
+Kingfisher Park Birdwatchers Lodge's central location allows day access to other birdwatching areas of Tropical North Queensland.
+Daintree Village is less than an hour away and has specialised birdwatching river trips on the Daintree River.
 In the same area you can visit Cape Tribulation by crossing the Daintree River by ferry, look out for Cassowary when driving to the Cape.
-Other good areas are the Atherton Tableland (Cairns Highlands), Great Barrier Reef, with boat trips available from Port Douglas or Cairns, and of course you could visit Cooktown, which is only a 2½ hr drive away.
+Other good areas nearby are the Atherton Tablelands (Cairns Highlands), the Great Barrier Reef, with boat trips available from Port Douglas or Cairns, and of course you could visit Cooktown, which is only a 2½ hr drive away.
 If you want a break from birdwatching shopping and coffee await in Port Douglas, only 40 minutes away.

-Birdwatching and natural history tour groups are offered a complete package - accommodation, meals and up to date birding information for your guide.
-Please e-mail for further information.
+Birdwatching and natural history tour groups are catered for so please e-mail us for further information.

-Our aim is to promote the enjoyment of bird watching, the appreciation of nature and to give our guests a relaxing and rewarding birding and natural history experience in Tropical North Queensland.
+Your hosts, Carol and Andrew Iles, aim to promote the enjoyment of bird watching, the appreciation of nature and to give guests a relaxing and rewarding birding and natural history experience in Tropical North Queensland.
 This is why we live where the birds are.

 FOR BOOKINGS OR GENERAL ENQUIRIES PLEASE USE OUR ONLINE BOOKINGS FORM.

 On Facebook ask to join Queensland Birding group, and like our pages Kingfisher Park Birdwatchers Lodge and Carol and Andrew Iles - Birding Guides.

 We support Birdlife Australia, BirdLife Northern Australia and Australian Wildlife Conservancy